shakilmith/documentaion/blog/freemarker/if-directive/index.md

 </html>
 ```

-Note: here user inside the if directive will replace with ```${user}```, so don't need to use that manually.
+Note: Here user inside the if directive will replace with ```${user}```, so don't need to use that manually.

 Run the application.
-If you invoke the uri - [http://localhost:8080/user](http://localhost:8080/user) then, you will see the content - Our Beloved Developer.
+If you invoke the uri - [http://localhost:8080/user](http://localhost:8080/user) then, you will see the text - Our Beloved Developer.

 ![alt text](image1.png)

 But if the condition is not met, then nothing will be printed on the screen.
-In that case, try to use extra ```else``` or block to render if the condition is not met.
+In that case, try to use extra ```else``` block to render some text if the condition is not met.

 ## Using Domain Model

 We will try to go through a real life example and look over how we can benefit using the ```if``` directive.

-First of all, create a domain model and name it - Product.java
+First of all, create a domain model and name it - ***Product.java***

-Product.java
+**Product.java**

 ```
 package com.company;